CCN spectra at ENA

 The CCN spectrometers have often seen bimodal distributions similar to dry aerosol size distributions from a DMA.
 These distributions can be overlain by converting the sizes to Sc.
 This transformation requires kappa, so various kappa values are used to tune to the best match of the overlay of the two simultaneous measurements for each minute or so of the DMA measurement.
 CCN can be obtained at faster rates so several records are averages to compare with the DMA.
 Often this requires different kappa values at different parts of the spectra.
 When spectra are bimodal, typically a different kappa is used for each of the two modes.

-We have done these measurements from aircraft and at the ground at SGP.
-We have compared the modality of the CCN or DMA spectra with various measurements of clouds and cloudiness obtained from a total sky imager, multipulse lidar, scanning cloud radar, and pyranometer.
-We have found bimodal spectra to be associated with greater cloudiness and unimodal spectra associated with clear skies or few clouds.
-We would like to extend these measurements to maritime areas such as ENA.
+Scientists have collected these measurements from aircraft and at the ground at ARM Southern Great Plains observatory.
+They have compared the modality of the CCN or DMA spectra with various measurements of clouds and cloudiness obtained from a total sky imager, multipulse lidar, scanning cloud radar, and pyranometer.
+They have found bimodal spectra to be associated with greater cloudiness and unimodal spectra associated with clear skies or few clouds.
+This field campaign extended these measurements to a maritime area—ARM's ENA observatory.

-We would also compare with whatever remote cloud microphysics measurements are available—mainly, at least, cloud droplet concentration, Nc.
+Campaign participants also compared remote cloud microphysics measurements available—mainly, at least, cloud droplet concentration, Nc.
 Comparisons between Nc and the detailed CCN spectra available from the DRI instruments reveal cloud effective supersaturations, Seff, which vary considerably.
 Seff then defines CCN for each cloud parcel.
 However, another estimate of Seff can be obtained from the Sc of the minimum concentration between the two modes of bimodal CCN spectra.
 Unlike such estimates from DMA spectra, particle composition estimates are not needed because the CCN spectra are directly read out in terms of Sc.
 Differences between these two Seff estimates can reveal interesting aspects of cloud microphysics and the cloud processes that cause bimodality.
 Kappa variations reveal information about particle composition and about the cloud processes that cause aerosol bimodality.